lshachar/WiiBalanceWalker/README.md

 Get your compiled archive in the [Releases section](https://github.com/lshachar/Wiibalancewalker/releases)<br/>
 For virtual joystick support, [install vJoy by Shaul Eizikovich](http://vjoystick.sourceforge.net/site/index.php/download-a-install/download)<br/>
 Feel free to [put some bread in my jar](https://paypal.me/lshachar?locale.x=en_US), only if you feel like it!

+A tip from user Bobbsterman - [Quick recommendation:](http://www.youtube.com/watch?v=crKoQWvGRok&ab_channel=EthanMuller) It was very useful for setting up the permanent pairing.
+Wasn't clear to me until watching this that permanent pairing MUST be done through the Windows Bluetooth Settings and not the Control Panel).
+Cheers!